Full Clinician and Staff Bios

 Author, Raising an Organized Child

-Damon Korb, M.D., a board-certified behavioral and developmental pediatrician, examines the neurodevelopmental brain functions that determine how a child learns, behaves and socializes.
-As the clinic director for the Center for Developing Minds, he guides a team of child development experts that care for children and young adults who are struggling.
+Damon Korb, M.D., a board-certified developmental and behavioral pediatrician, examines the neurodevelopmental brain functions that determine how a child learns, behaves and socializes.
+As the clinic director of Center for Developing Minds, he guides a team of child development experts that care for children and young adults who are struggling.
 With the recent publication of his award-winning book, Raising an Organized Child, Dr. Korb aims to provide parents with an assortment of tools to help their children develop the skills they need to thrive.

-Dr. Korb completed his behavioral and developmental fellowship training at Center for Development and Learning, University of North Carolina, Chapel Hill.
-Dr. Korb finished his pediatric internship and residency at Vanderbilt University Medical Center in Nashville, Tennessee, and earned his medical degree in 1994 from the University of Rochester School of Medicine in Rochester, New York.
-Dr. Korb received a B.S. in psychobiology from the University of Southern California in 1990.
+Dr. Korb completed his developmental and behavioral fellowship training at Center for Development and Learning, University of North Carolina, Chapel Hill.
+Dr. Korb did his pediatric internship and residency at Vanderbilt University Medical Center in Nashville, Tennessee, and earned his medical degree in 1994 from the University of Rochester School of Medicine in Rochester, New York.
+Dr. Korb received a B.S. in psychobiology from the University of Southern California.

 Caitlyn McGinley, M.A.